TerjeLonoy/Android-Certificate-Preparation/Readme.md

 **Non-functional requirement example**: Registration confirmation email should be sent within 30 seconds of registration

 ### 1b.
 Create an Activity that displays a layout resource
+Activites are interactive windows that can either be displayed fullscreen, floating or integrated into other activities.

-The bare minimum of creating an Activity and displaying a layout:
+***The bare minimum of creating an Activity and displaying a layout:***

 ```java
 package com.somesite.somecompany.appname.activities;